Azure/sonic-security/sonic-security-issue-process.md

   1. Handle new problem reports

-     - Within 48 hours, acknowledge you received the report.
+     - Within 2 business days, acknowledge you received the report.
      - Communicate within the security working group.

   2. Analyze the problem